ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 ### Key questions

+#### We can use `ray up` command to set up a ray cluster with autoscaling, why we don't call `ray up` command in ray on spark autoscaling implementation ?

+In ray on spark, we only provides a python API `setup_ray_cluster`, ray on spark does not have a CLI, so in `setup_ray_cluster` implementation, we need to generate autoscale config YAML file according to `setup_ray_cluster` argument values, and then launch the ray head node with "--autoscaling-config" option, in this way Ray on Spark code can manage Ray head node process and ray worker nodes easier.

 #### How to integrate Ray on spark NodeProvider backend with databricks spark cluster autoscaling feature ?

 See [Cluster size and autoscaling](https://docs.databricks.com/en/clusters/configure.html#autoscaling) and [Enhanced Autoscaling](https://docs.databricks.com/en/delta-live-tables/auto-scaling.html) for configuring databricks spark